Robin van der Vleuten

 $ heroku labs:enable user-env-compile -a myapp

-A last thing is that you can enable New Relic support every easily, by adding the following to your composer.json file;
+You can enable New Relic support by adding this to composer.json:

 json